prometheusresearch/rios/docs/source/instrument_specification.rst

     :Description: This property identifies the type of data that will be returned as a response to this Field.
-It can be specified by either indicating the identifier of one of the `Base Types`_, the indentifier of one of the Types defined in the `Type Collection Object`_, or it can be a `Type Object`_ that defines a Type directly within this Field.
+It can be specified by either indicating the identifier of one of the `Base Types`_, the identifier of one of the Types defined in the `Type Collection Object`_, or it can be a `Type Object`_ that defines a Type directly within this Field.